Introduction

 Geographic Disparities and Demographics

-The majority of these cardiology deserts are located in rural counties characterized by lower income levels, limited access to healthy food options, and a shortage of healthcare providers overall.
+These regions typically have lower income levels, limited access to healthy food options, and a shortage of healthcare providers overall.

 Impact on Health Outcomes